mgoldenbe/search-framework/mainpage.md

 	   sudo apt-get install libcairo2-dev
 5. Make sure that the `CAIRO_PATH` variable in `Makefile` contains the correct path to `cairo.h`.
 6. Download and extract the [Boost](http://www.boost.org/users/download/) library.
+The framework has been tested with version 1.61.0 of Boost.
 7. Set the `BOOST_PATH` variable in `Makefile` to point to the `Boost` directory.
 8. Install `ncurses`:

 	   sudo apt-get install libncurses5-dev

 That's it!
-Now it's time to check the framework out by running the examples from the [video demo](https://youtu.be/QUBkkErdnFM)!
+Now it's time to check the framework out by running the examples from the [video demo](https://youtu.be/cElxLWve1Zw)!
 \note Currently keyboard events are caught only when the graphical window is active.

 # Other related software {#s-related}